progit/old-site/_posts/announcements/2009-02-11-moved-to-github-pages.markdown

 by buying a print version of the book at <a href="http://www.amazon.com/gp/product/1430218339?ie=UTF8&tag=prgi-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=1430218339">Amazon</a>.

-The print version of the book is going to the presses soon and should be shipping around the middle of August.
+The print version of the book is going to the presses soon and should be shipping around the end of August.
 I was first contacted by Apress at the very end of November of last year and had my first draft of the first chapter in on December 15.
 Since then, it has been a whirlwind of writing, reviewing, rewriting and re-reviewing of 9 long chapters.
 That's about 8 months from